-1. REGULATION CHECKLIST Regulation (44 CFR 201.6 Local Mitigation Plans) Location in Plan (section and/or page number) Met Not Met ELEMENT F. ADDITIONAL STATE REQUIREMENTS - NYS HAZARD MITIGATION PLANNING STANDARDS These are required actions for plans developed with H1.
+1. REGULATION CHECKLIST Regulation (44 CFR 201.6 Local Mitigation Plans) Location in Plan (section and/or page number) Met Not Met ELEMENT F. ADDITIONAL STATE REQUIREMENTS - NY STANDARDS These are required actions for plans developed with H1.
 Do jurisdictions identify critical facilities, assess vulnerabilities, and ensure protection to a 0.02% flood event or worst-case scenario?
 NYS DHSES-administered tunas.
 H2.
 Does the plan include an annex for every jurisdiction within the County's boundaries?
 H3.
 Within each jurisdictional annex, are projects developed in accordance with the NYS DHSES Proposed Projects Table?
 H4.
 Was the draft plan posted for public comment?
-Note: The applicant is required to address the 2022 NYS Hazard Mitigation Planning Standards as required actions for a hazard mitigation plan developed with funds administered by NYS DHSES.
-ELEMENT H: REQUIRED REVISIONS Please see opportunities for improvement n runds administered by N1 S DHSI E ð.
+Note: The applicant is required to address the 2022 NYS Hazan required actions for a hazard mitigation plan developed with - ELEMENT H: REQUIRED REVISIONS Please see opportunities for improvement n runds administered by N1 S DHSI E ð.